isomerpages/moe-peitongpri/_ptps-experience/Applied Learning Programme (ALP).md

 title: Applied Learning Programme (ALP)
 permalink: /ptps-experience/applied-learning-programme-alp/
 description: ""
+variant: markdown
 ---
-# Overview of PLANET
+# Overview of PLANE

-**PLANET (Pei Tong Learn And Nurture the Environment with Technology)**, adopts STEM as its strand and Sustainable Living for its contextual theme.
+**PLANET (Pei Tong Learn And Nurture the Environment)**, adopts STEM as its strand and Sustainable Living for its contextual theme.
 Coding is a key approach to teaching students computational thinking as it is part of problem solving.

 ![](/images/PTPS%20Experience/ALP/ALP1.png)